National Agricultural Literacy Curriculum Matrix

 - Explain to the students that the biodegradable packing peanuts are made of over 99% cornstarch and a small amount of food grade oil.
 The Styrofoam packing peanuts are made from petroleum.
 As a class, discuss the pros and cons of the two types of packing peanuts.

 - Explain to the students that they will be making another type of bioplastic out of materials that come from the corn plant.
 Divide the class into groups of 4-5 students.
+Provide each student with a copy of the Making Bioplastic activity sheet and a resealable sandwich-size plastic bag.
 Give each group cornstarch, corn oil, water, and food coloring.

 - Instruct students to seal the bag and mix the ingredients by rubbing the outside of the bag with their fingers until the ingredients are thoroughly combined.